scaleway/serverless-scaleway-functions/README.md

 **Note:** Serverless Framework will consider the configuration file as the source of truth.

-If you create a domain with other tools (Scaleway's Console, CLI or API) you may refer created domain into you serverless configuation file.
-Otherwise it will be deleted as Serverless Framework will give the priority to it's configuration.
+If you create a domain with other tools (Scaleway's Console, CLI or API) you may refer created domain into your serverless configuration file.
+Otherwise it will be deleted as Serverless Framework will give the priority to its configuration.
 ### Managing containers

 **Requirements:** You need to have Docker installed to be able to build and push your image to your Scaleway registry.